 Image Source: bossanovasir.com

 A visit to the Pyramids, a cruise on the Nile, Egypt will keep you spellbound every time you visit.
-The pyramids in Egypt are found in Giza and Cairo, the only existing structures among the Seven wonders of the Ancient world.
+The pyramids in Egypt are found in Giza and Cairo, the only existing structures among the Seven Wonders of the Ancient world.
 Pyramids were built as tombs for the pharaohs and as you enter its massive complex you’d be transported to a mystical world from the past!

 Image Source: arrangemyholiday.com

 Turkey is ranked 6th most popular tourist destination in the world.
-Turkey has one of the world’s most oldest and biggest malls, Istanbul’s Grand bazaar which dates back to 1455.
+Turkey has one of the world’s oldest and biggest malls, Istanbul’s Grand Bazaar which dates back to 1455.
 This bazaar has 64 streets, 4000 shops, and 25,000 workers.
 Antioch in Turkey is popularly believed to be the first ever Christian church built.
 Including the Mesolithic temple- Göbekli Tepe, Biblical city- Ephesus and the World War One battlefield- Gallipoli there are 13 sites in Turkey listed under the UNESCO’s World Heritage Sites.
 Not to miss, our dear Santa Claus- St. Nicholas was born in Turkey!